williamrodz/llm_for_ts_electricity_prices_forecasting/README.md

 ### sarima_wrapper.py
 Here you can find the code for generating forecast using the Seasonal - Auto Regressive Integrated Moving Average method.
 It is implemented using the `statsmodels.tsa.statespace.sarimax` package.

+### lstm_wrapper.py
+Code for predicting values using a LSTM based method.
+Data is normalized using a MinMaxScaler.
+A LSTM layer is followed by a linear layer.
+The LSTM layer processes the sequential input data (input_seq), maintaining an internal state (cell state and hidden state) that captures long-term dependencies in the data.
+During training, the model is trying to optimize MSE.

 ### gp_wrapper.py
 Code for using a Gaussian Process based method for forecasting.
 Uses the `sklearn.gaussian_process` package.